whonore/Coqtail/README.md

 ## Usage

-Once Coqtail has been installed, its commands are available whenever you edit a Coq file (with the `.v` extension).
-Alternatively, you can run `:setfiletype coq` when editing any buffer to tell Vim that you are writing Coq code, which will then make Coqtail's commands available.
+Coqtail provides the following commands and mappings, which are available in any buffer with the `coq` filetype (set automatically for files with a `.v` extension, or manually with `:setfiletype coq`).

-Coqtail provides the following commands (see `:help coqtail` for more details):
+See `:help coqtail` for more details.

 | Command | Mapping | Description |
 |---|---|---|